We work with children who are presenting with complex learning needs and/or developmental delay.

 How to use the service

-A referral to our service can be made by parents, childcare practitioners, schools and health and social care professionals.
+A referral to the early years special education needs service can be made by parents, childcare practitioners, schools and health and social care professionals by using the form below:

 Contact Educational Psychology and Early Years SEN Support Service